-A legal person can be dissolved by means of a resolution to dissolve, which is taken by the general meeting of shareholders (in case of an NV or BV) or the board (in case of a foundation).
+A Dutch legal entity can be dissolved by means of a resolution to dissolve, which is taken by the general meeting of shareholders (in case of an NV or BV) or the board (in case of a foundation).

-Since 1994, the law also provides for the possibility of a rapid dissolution without formal settlement phase.
+Turbo liquidation is the dissolution of a Netherlands legal person without liquidation pursuant to Article 2:19 paragraph 4 of the Dutch Civil Code.
+Since 1994, the law provides for the possibility of a rapid dissolution without formal settlement phase.
 If there are no known assets at the time that the decision to dissolve is taken, the legal person ceases to exist at that time (Section 2:19 (4) of the Dutch Civil Code).
-This form of dissolution is also called "turbo liquidation".

 In by far the largest case of turbo liquidations, it is a matter of simply and inexpensively cleaning up inactive legal entities.
 That was precisely the purpose of the new scheme introduced in 1994, which was intended to prevent fraudulent persons from abusing an empty company they had purchased.
 On the one hand, therefore, the goal of the legislator has been achieved and the system works well.